 Gate of Ivrel hit a lot of sweet spots for me.
-I mean, Fantasy in a scifi/Stargate universe, kind of?
+I mean, Fantasy in a scifi/Stargate universe?
 Hell yeah.
 It relies on the reader to think along, and the characters are certainly far from perfect, while also being relatable.
 I went through it in a day or so, because wow.

 Imagine a Stargate-like universe (though Gate of Ivrel predates Stargate by several years).
 It is discovered that use of the gates leads to unmitigated catastrophe sooner rather than later, so missions are sent out to shut down the Gates.
 This is, by necessity, a one-way trip: You start by shutting down a connection, and then continue travelling down that road, shutting down Gates as you go.